haquanq-frontendmentor/portal/README.md

 ## Credits

+- Thanks to [Frontend Mentor](https://www.frontendmentor.io/) for providing free Frontend challenges.
-Thanks to [3dicons](https://3dicons.co/) for their beautifully crafted free 3D icons that added visual flair to this site.
+- Thanks to [3dicons](https://3dicons.co/) for their beautifully crafted free 3D icons that added visual flair to this site.